arthurboss/chordium/README.md

 5. Commit your changes with conventional commit messages
 6. Push to the branch and open a Pull Request

+**Note**: Core scraping and data processing services remain proprietary to maintain the project's competitive advantage and ensure responsible data extraction practices.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+### 📋 Contributor License Agreement

+By contributing to Chordium, you agree that:

+- You grant the project maintainers perpetual rights to use your contributions
+- Your contributions may be included in both open source and commercial versions
+- You retain copyright to your contributions under the project's MIT license

+This ensures the project can evolve commercially while maintaining open source benefits.

 ## Shared Chord Sheet Fixtures